Billmate/magento/README.md

 1. Download the latest release zip file.
 2. Extract the zip file.
 3. Upload the zip files contents into the Magento root.
+4. Go To "System" -> "Cache Management" -> "Clear All Caches".
-4. Configure the general settings under "System" --> "Configuration" --> "Billmate general settings".
+5. Configure the general settings under "System" --> "Configuration" --> "Billmate general settings".
+6. If you get 404 error when heading to the general settings.
+Log out of admin and log in again.
-5. Configure payment method specific settings under "System" --> "Configuration" --> "Payment Methods".
+7. Configure payment method specific settings under "System" --> "Configuration" --> "Payment Methods".
-6. Make a test purchase for every payment method to verify that you have made the correct settings.
+8. Make a test purchase for every payment method to verify that you have made the correct settings.

 [Link to our Configuration Manual](https://billmate.se/plugins/manual/Installation_Manual_Magento_Billmate.pdf)